 Grains have a bad rap these days, though they can be an important part of the anti-inflammatory diet and a good source of fiber and non-meat protein as well.
 I don’t believe that gluten is a problem for everyone, but clearly some people do better without it.
 Additionally there is truly a difference between actual “whole grains” and what is frequently stamped with the “whole grain product” logo.
 Whether or not you choose to consume wheat products, there are other grains to consider like quinoa, millet, buckwheat, rice and barley.
-Steel cut oats are another option, and I would definitely recommend these over oatmeal and certainly over any type of quick oats.
+Steel cut oats are another option, and I would definitely recommend these over oatmeal and quick oats.
 Beans and legumes are also good sources of non-meat protein.

 Fish and seafood are preferred protein options on the anti-inflammatory diet.
 Choose wild fish.
 Wild Alaskan salmon and wild Alaskan Black Cod have some of the highest Omega-3 levels.
 Sockeye salmon is always wild and cannot be farmed, making it a good choice when you’re unsure about the source, such as in a restaurant.
 Wild white fish is a great option as well.
-Consider Mercury content of fish for some species, and in general I would avoid swordfish, tuna, and large predatory fish for pregnant women and children.
+Consider Mercury content of fish for some species, and in general avoid swordfish, tuna, and large predatory fish for pregnant women and children.
 The Monterey Bay Aquarium has a cool resource called Seafood Watch that provides constantly changing recommendations for sustainability as well as mercury content.
 Why wild fish?
 When fish are farmed, they are fed primarily grain.
-This results in (you guessed it) less omega-3 content and more omega-6 content.
+This results in less omega-3 content and more omega-6 content.
 Beyond nutrition value, there are many political and ecological issues to consider.
 I don’t buy any farmed fish.

 Other sources of protein can include eggs, dairy, chicken.
 I would recommend organic and pastured if possible.
 Red meat is a controversial topic in this diet.
 I don’t personally consume red meat.
 If you would like to, my recommendation is that you choose organic, grass-fed beef.
 Once again, what happens to your food before you consume it is really important.
-Cows that are fed grains have high omega-6 content, where cows that are fed grass have high omega-3 content.
+Cows that are fed grains have high omega-6 content, and cows that are fed grass have high omega-3 content.
 Additionally factory farmed beef is full of antibiotics and hormones that no one should be eating, particularly if you feed meat to your children.

 The anti-inflammatory diet also has a special place for tea and red wine.
 White, green and oolong teas are preferred.
 They are full of anti-oxidants and have many compounds with a variety of potential benefits.
 If you like drinking tea this is a great option.
 I would not recommend that one drink specifically only for health reasons, but if you do enjoy wine then red wine is preferred.